Tochi-Orams/kanban-js/README.md

 Any contributions you make are truly appreciated.
 Check out our [contribution guidelines](./contributing.md) for more information.

-## 🛡️ License
+## 📝 License

-tourism-website is licensed under the MIT License
+Kanban JS is licensed under the MIT License

-## 🙏 Support
+## ❤️ Support

 This project needs a ⭐️ from you.
-Don't forget to leave a star ⭐️
+Don't forget to leave a star and follow me.